RaviShivam/Terrain-Relative-Navigation/README.md

 ###Execution
 This code is tested to execute successfully when launching a linux and windows terminal.

 There is, however, a known issue when executing the code from a IDE like PyCharm i.e. that it does not recognize the data folders.

 #### Terminal
 For executing the crater detection and TRN all Scene images:

 `_python Main.py_`

+For running the code simply one image:

+`python Main.py Scene1`

+The command about will only perform the TRN on Scene

+To execute the program on multiple images issue the following command:

+`python Main.py Scene1 Scene3`